asherikov/ccws/README.md

 - Edit `make/config.mk` and `profiles/common/config.bash` to specify
   developer-dependent workspace parameters.
-- Install dependencies using `make install_build PROFILE=<profile>` targets,
+- Install dependencies using `make bprof_install_build BUILD_PROFILE=<profile>`
-  cross compilation profiles would require some extra steps as described below.
+  targets, cross compilation profiles would require some extra steps as described below.
 - Clone packages in `src` subdirectory, or create new using `make new PKG=<pkg>`.